mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Power Nullification:** You can give power, and you can take it away.
 That makes you pretty scary in a super-powered melee.

-**Electricity Projection:** You amplify others’ powers with bolts of crackling red lightning.
-You’re not sure how it works, but it’s effective.
+**Electricity Projection:** You amplify others' powers with bolts of crackling red lightning.
+You're not sure how it works, but it's effective.

 ### Drawbacks

 - Your ability is less than short-range; you [Must Maintain Physical Contact] to keep someone empowered.
-- When you empower an ally, they’re taking some of your energy away.
+- When you empower an ally, they're taking some of your energy away.
 Your power [Leaves You Weakened] while your allies are empowered.

 ### Collateral Damage Effects